Seminars & Events

 6. At least 4 semester-hours of an upper-level history course with substantial course content from before the modern era.

 Such courses include HIST 328, 343, 351, 360, 381, 382, 383, 384.

 7. HIST 395, Theories and Uses of History

 8. Senior Project: This requirement may be satisfied by either (a) or (b) below:

 a.
 HIST 493/494, St. Mary’s Project in History (8 credits).
-Students choosing to do a St. Mary’s Project are strongly encouraged to take at least one 400-level history class prior to undertaking their SMP.
+Students choosing to do a St. Mary’s Project must take at least one 400-level history class - in addition to HIST 493 - prior to enrolling in HIST 494.
 Students may do a St. Mary’s Project in another department, provided that the project topic is related in content and methodology to the discipline of history.

 b.
 Two 400-level history courses.